hasura/graphql-engine/community/boilerplates/graphql-servers/nodejs-apollo/README.md

-# GraphQL server using NodeJS and Apollo
+# (MOVED) GraphQL server using NodeJS and Apollo

+**This folder has been moved to [remote-schemas/zeit-now/nodejs/apollo-sequelize](../remote-schemas/zeit-now/nodejs/apollo-sequelize).**

 A boilerplate Python GraphQL Server using NodeJS and [Apollo Server](https://www.apollographql.com/docs/apollo-server/)